gsoft-inc/sg-orbit/packages/components/README.md

 ## Component guidelines

-Every Orbit UI custom components must share a consistent API and a similar design.
+Every Orbit custom components must share a consistent API and a similar design.
 Please read carefully the following guidelines before you develop a new component or update an existing one.

 ### Design